lechit12/JobOffers/README.md

 and system returned OK(200) with 3 offers with ids 1000,2000,3000

 ## Modules
-1.Offers CRUD and periodically fetching  offers from external service (Offer)
+1.Offers CRUD and periodically fetching  offers from external service (Offers)

 2.Finding and registering users (LoginAndRegister)